shinkabb/mybb-weather-redux/README.md

 -   Usergroups that can mark news as important
 -   Usergroups that can delete news
 -   Usergroups that can edit news
+-   Usergroups that require moderator approval
+-   Usergroups that can approve or deny pending news

 ## Screenshots